jonbnewman/mobx-store-provider/docs/motivation.md

 # Motivation

-_Why does mobx-store-provider exist?_
+_Why was mobx-store-provider created?_

 - Answer:

-  **There is no library or API to use mobx-state-tree in React Function Components**.
+  **There was no React Hook API available to use mobx-state-tree in functional components**.

 - Long answer: